Top 20 NRHA Reining Professional Busted for Horse Abuse at Show

 This is a story that just keeps on giving.
-It starts as horse abuse protests and allegations, owners pulling horses and ends up with the trainer saying he is unfairly treated and should be compensated.
+It starts as horse abuse protests and allegations, owners pulling horses and end up with the trainer saying he is unfairly treated and should be compensated.
 What about the horse Mr Reining Trainer should he be compensated for being in your barn?

 It all starts with this:

 The sound of a thrashing horse could be heard across the facility.
-The thrashing noise unbearable to listen to and many thinking at first it was a cast horse.
+The thrashing noise was unbearable to listen to and many thought at first it was a cast horse.
 People talk about seeing others racing to where all the sound was coming from, ending up at a stall covered in curtains blocking any view inside.
 The curtains were pulled aside, and there is a horse that has been tied high now in deep distress and potentially could permanently harm or kill itself trying to get loose.

 Questions are being asked “If this is what he does at a show, imagine what he does back home in the barn?”

 Reining trainers, like some others, are renowned for tying horses with their head and neck up to an awkward level; leaving the horse to appear to be on its tiptoes.
-A mindless method used by many reining trainers to punish horses in an attempt tame those that show any sign of resistance to their dominate training regimes that demand the control of every move the horse makes.
+A mindless method used by many reining trainers to punish horses in an attempt to tame those that show any sign of resistance to their dominant training regimes that demand the control of every move the horse makes.
 Some horses are tied like this, away from food and water, all night.
 In severe cases, the horses will be left like this for 23+ hours.
 Some hang them on high walls, others from rafters in stalls and arenas.
 It is the secret that no-one in the inner circle talks about.

 The suffering horses pull against the restraint, half-rearing and shuffling their feet, trying to ease their pain and suffering.
-The muscle cramps and tearing of muscles and ligaments relentless on them.
+The muscle cramps and tearing of muscles and ligaments are relentless on them.
 All the horse wants to do is drop its head down to relax the muscles.
 These horses are bred to have a low head carriage hung well outside their bearable comfort zone even for a few minutes.

 Attempting to escape, the horse can lose its footing and then they are in serious trouble.
 Others just quit and submit to the helplessness in agony and silent distress.
 To move around can mean breaking their neck, others kill themselves with a severe hit to the poll while reefing on the tie-up.
-They can break legs, hips and even smash teeth with the halter pulled through their mouth.
+They can break legs, and hips and even smash teeth with the halter pulled through their mouth.

-Some clandestine trainers, and their bamboozled owners call it a necessary part of training.
+Some clandestine trainers and their bamboozled owners call it a necessary part of training.
 Most enlightened people call it abuse.
 The horse would call it hell.

 Unlike the horse in the photo, not all horses reached the point of complete exhaustion and hang themselves, but many suffer severe muscle pain and muscle tearing and are expected to work as performance horses the next day.
 The trainer is believing they have dominated the horse sufficiently that it will do what is demanded of it instantly to avoid another tie-up session or further pain inflicted.

 Most trainers using this technique also have a bag full of other torturous methods they apply to dominate the horse to the point of learned helplessness.
-Submissive and robotic fulfilling the trainers aim for a winning ride.
+Submissive and robotic fulfilling the trainers’ aim for a winning ride.

 This clandestine trainer thinking occurs when the desire to win–or otherwise achieve training goals, overcomes the humane treatment of the horse.
 When they run out of intelligence and patience and their repressed anger takes over.
 The trainers in some cases resent the horse will not do as it is told and become aggressive toward the animal.
 As the futurity season is well underway, horses are exposed to bizarre and oppressive training practices to force the final performance in the hope of winning.

-The horses owner has pulled all her horses from the Top 20 NRHA Professional barn and moved them to other locations.
+The horse’s owner has pulled all her horses from the Top 20 NRHA Professional barn and moved them to other locations.
 It is unknown if a protest has been filed as the NRHA lives in a world of secrecy when it comes to complaints and how they are handled.

 What has the NRHA done about the incident and what standard did they set?
 What did the stewards on the day do about this incident?

-Update: In the October 2017 disciplinary list, an alleged trainer, Arno Honstetter is finally published with a just a minor three-month suspension.
+Update: In the October 2017 disciplinary list, an alleged trainer, Arno Honstetter is finally published with just a minor three-month suspension.
 Did they charge him for hanging a horse or was this for another offense, as it has taken so long to appear on the list?

-Well the lawsuit that follows shows us that Honstetter is actually reported for another incident in January 2017 by Leading AQHA Horsewoman and NRHA Trainer, Karen McCuistion.
-A person competent in defining abuse of horses.
+Well, the lawsuit that follows shows us that Honstetter is actually reported for another incident in January 2017 by Leading AQHA Horsewoman and NRHA Trainer, Karen McCuistion.
+A person who is competent in defining abuse of horses.
 It is alleged that he was caught bitting up/checking a horse in the barn at a show.
 The same practice that killed Bella Gunnabe Gifted at the hands of Mark Arballo – who was banned for life, only after the courts found him guilty of abuse.
 Read the full article here.

-Honstetter denies abuse and believes he did not get fair process in how the NRHA handled the protest so he wants it overturned and a payment of $100,000 for his suffering.
+Honstetter denies the abuse and believes he did not get a fair process in how the NRHA handled the protest so he wants it overturned and a payment of $100,000 for his suffering.
 If only the reining horses could get as good a legal representation as trainers!